FDA warns against use of homeopathic teething products

 Inconsistent levels of belladonna can cause seizures, excessive sleepiness, muscle weakness and skin flushing in children.

-The FDA asked Standard Homeopathic Co, the manufacturer of Hyland's teething products, to recall its homeopathic teething tablets from the market.
+The FDA asked Los Angeles-based Standard Homeopathic Co, the manufacturer of Hyland's teething products, to recall the products from the market, but said the company did not agree to the recall.

+Hyland's said it declined to recall the teething products because it had discontinued them in October after the FDA in September re-opened a 2010 investigation into their safety.
+That followed another report of a child who had seizure after using the teething tablets.

+At this time "we don't see any additional action to be necessary," Hyland's spokeswoman Mary Borneman said.

 In November, Raritan Pharmaceuticals Inc recalled three belladonna-containing homeopathic products, two of which were marketed by CVS Health Corp.

-In 2010, Standard Homeopathic had voluntarily recalled Hyland's teething tablets from the market to address manufacturing issues. (bit.ly/2jnvJsO) (Reporting by Divya Grover in Bengaluru; Editing by Shounak Dasgupta)
+In 2010, Standard Homeopathic voluntarily recalled Hyland's teething tablets from the market to address manufacturing issues. (bit.ly/2jnvJsO)